-- Information Technology Managers
+- Information Technology Manager

 - Financial Manager

-- Industrial Production Managers
+- Industrial Production Manager

-- Management Analysts
+- Management Analyst

-- Top Executives
+- Top Executive

-Doctoral Degree in Business Administration
+Doctorate Degree in Business Administration

 While a DBA prepares professionals to continue working in management, a Ph.D. in business administration qualifies graduates for roles like professors, researchers, and economists.